Palo (religion): Definitions

-Practitioners are usually termed paleros if male, paleras in female, terms which can be translated as "one who handles tree branches."
+Practitioners are usually termed paleros if male, paleras if female, terms which can be translated as "one who handles tree branches".
 An alternative term for adherents is mayomberos.
-Another term applied to Palo practitioners in Cuba is ngangulero and ngangulera, meaning "a person who works a nganga."
+Another term applied to Palo practitioners in Cuba is ngangulero and ngangulera, meaning "a person who works a nganga", the latter being the spirit-vessel central to the religion.
 The term carries pejorative connotations in Cuban society although some practitioners adopt it as a term of pride.
-A similarly pejorative term embraced by some adherents is brujo (witch).
+A similarly pejorative term embraced by some adherents is brujo (witch), with Palo being one of several African-derived religions in the Americas whose practitioners adopt the identity of the witch as a form of reappropriation.